-- Generate Placement - you can apply to Enterprise People (Generate) to be placed in a screen company in Australia for twelve (12) months on a full-time basis, or, where required due to applicant circumstances (caring responsibilities, or accessibility requirements for example), a parttime basis (please see below). - The applicant must source, secure and have evidence of the commitment of the placement company in order to apply to Enterprise People. - Screen Australia cannot broker relationships or placements on behalf of the applicant. - Premium Placement - you can apply to Enterprise People (Premium) to be placed in an international screen company.
+- o you can apply to Enterprise People (Premium) to be placed in an international screen company.
 The expectation is that the placement is for up to six (6) months, or, where required due to applicant circumstances, a lesser or part-time timeframe can be proposed.
-International terminology might use terms such as 'residency' or 'internship' or 'mentorship'. - Under exceptional circumstances (caring responsibilities, accessibility requirements), a Premium applicant may identify a domestic placement, especially if with an international-facing company or one that aligns with the applicant's career development aspirations. - The applicant must source, secure and have evidence of the commitment of the placement company in order to apply to Enterprise People. - o Screen Australia cannot broker relationships or placements on behalf of the applicant.
+International terminology might use terms such as 'residency' or 'internship' or 'mentorship'. - Under exceptional circumstances (caring responsibilities, accessibility requirements), a Premium applicant may identify a domestic placement, especially if with an international-facing company or one that aligns with the applicant's career development aspirations. - The applicant must source, secure and have evidence of the commitment of the placement company in order to apply to Enterprise People. - Screen Australia cannot broker relationships or placements on behalf of the applicant.